-Welcome to the Department of Mechanical Engineering at the University of Massachusetts Dartmouth.
-I am Professor Peter Friedman, Chairman of the department.
+Welcome to the Department of Mechanical Engineering.
+I am Professor Sankha Bhowmick, Chairperson of the Department.

-Our department offers Bachelor of Science and Master of Science degrees in Mechanical Engineering.
-We have 11 highly qualified faculty members, a curriculum with both depth and breadth and state-of-the-art teaching and research laboratory as well as computer facilities.
-We currently have about 300 undergraduate and graduate students.
+Our department offers a Bachelor of Science and Master of Science degrees in Mechanical Engineering.
+We also participate in three interdisciplinary Ph.
+D programs.
+We have 10 highly qualified faculty members, a curriculum with both depth and breadth and state-of-the-art teaching and research laboratory as well as computer facilities.
+We currently have more than 300 undergraduate and graduate students.

-The Master of Science program builds on our strong undergraduate program with close linkage to regional industry.
+The MS in Mechanical Engineering builds on our strong undergraduate program with close linkage to regional industry.
 The program offers carefully chosen core courses and a wide range of electives.
 Students may elect to pursue one of three options: a course work option, a thesis option, or a project option.
 State-of-the-art facilities provide excellent research and learning experience.
 Almost all of our graduate courses are offered during late afternoon or early evening hours, so working students can take classes without major disruption to their work schedule.
 Many of our full-time graduate students get financial assistance in the form of teaching or research assistantships.